elastic/kibana/packages/kbn-migrations/README.md

   - migration ids the plugins have applied to the current index
   - checksums of the mappings and migration ids used to quickly determine if the mappings / migration list has changed

-If the index has a `migrationState` with a status of 'migrating', the migration will be skipped, as some other Kibana instance is currently migrating the index.
-Note: There is a `force` option which will force migrations to run, even if the migration status is already 'migrating'.
+To determine if an index needs to be migrated, the migration system compares the plugins in migrationState with the current plugins in the system.
+If any of the checksums don't match, a migration is needed.
+Plugins which exist in migrationState but are no longer in the live system are ignored.
+Their documents and mappings are retained in the index, so removing / disabling a plugin won't require a migration.

+A migration is required if *any* one of the following statements is true:

+- The index doesn't exist
+- The index exists but has no migrationState
+- The index exists but is not an alias
+- The index exists, has a migrationState, the index's migrationState.status is 'migrated', but one or more of the active plugins' mappings / migrations are missing from it
+- The `force` option is true and the index's migrationState.status is 'migrating'

+Note: We don't store and compare a single checksum, because the migration system supports disabling and plugins without requiring a migration.
+If we were to use a single checksum of all plugins, then any change-- including disable / removal of a plugin-- requires a migration.

+### Migrating an index

+When a migration is attempted on an index, the first thing the migration index does is determine if migrations need to be run at all (using the rules outlined in the previous section).
 If the migration system determines that the index needs to be migrated, it performs (roughly) the following steps.
 Here, `index` is the name of the index being migrated.

 - If `index` does not exist, it will be created
 - If `index` is an index and not an alias, it will be converted to an alias